Warehouse routing

 Overview

-The warehouse routing system is the way myFulfillment manages the assignment of dispatch warehouses to order items when orders are imported.
+The warehouse routing system helps in the assignment of dispatch warehouses to each product in an order when the orders are imported from CMS to to Boostmyshop myFulfillment.

-The warehouse assigned to an order item will define which way the order will be dispatched :
+The warehouse assigned to a product in an order will define which way they will be dispatched :

-- From the Order preparation screen if it is a regular warehouse.
+- From the Order preparation screen if it is a Shipping warehouse.

 - From the DropShip screen if it is a dropship warehouse.